Energy Deregulation: The Best 3 Things You Should Know

 Energy deregulation has caused removing the responsibilities of one only player active in the energy market and redistributing them to others.
-Companies present at different levels have been ordered to separate their activities not to distort the competition game.
+Companies present at different levels have been ordered to separate their activities so as not to distort the game of the competition.
 This obligation has thus given rise to several types of actors.
-Today, legislation divided the whole electricity process into three particular entities:
+Today, legislation divided the whole electricity process into three really specific entities:

 In a nutshell, these are the power plants.
 It’s the company that owns and runs the power plant.
 With energy deregulation, States allow them to sell the electricity to the wholesale energy market.
 Therefore, since they sell in bulk, you can get cheaper rates from your supplier.

 You are probably familiar with your local utility company.
 They are managing, maintaining, and improving high-voltage lines and high-pressure pipelines in cases of gas.
 They guarantee the transmission of energy from power plants and gas terminals to customers.

 If you choose to switch to energy deregulation, you won’t have any change in the service, as your local utility will continue to supply the service to your home or business.
 They are regulated and should be contacted in the event of a power loss.

 What is their target?
 Resell energy generated or delivered into our territory to end-users before sending it to the transmission system operators’ network.
 They are in constant contact with end customers as they resell the energy that they bought from generators or that they produced themselves.